JetBrains/kotlin-native/COCOAPODS.md

     The `git()` function prioritizes passed parameters in the following order (from highest to lowest): `commit`, `tag`, `branch`.
     If you don't specify any parameter, Kotlin plugin uses `HEAD` of the `master` branch.

+    > You can combine `branch`, `commit`, and `tag` parameters to get the specific version of a Pod.
+    {:.note}

 2. Specify the minimum deployment target version for the Pod library.

-   > If you don't specify the minimum deployment target version and a dependency Pod requires a higher deployment target, you may get an error.
+   > If you don't specify the minimum deployment target version and a dependency Pod requires a higher deployment target, you will get an error.
    {:.note}

    <div class="sample" markdown="1" theme="idea" data-highlight-only>